andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <h4 class="article-subheader">About That Whole Nudity Thing</h4>
 I'll admit, when I first saw the video of the previous performance with *full nudity* I felt an initial jolt of anxiety mixed with excitement mixed with trepidation.
+Trepidation which quickly turns to a sense of immature mirthfulness.
-The trepidation quickly turned into an immature mirthfulness, where I was using cosmopolitan terms such as "hang dong" in an attempt to entice my friends from out of state to come to the performance.
-My only preparation for the nudity was a strict diet and maniacal workout program.
+I dispatch a flurry of text messages to my similarly puerile pals full of cosmopolitan aphorisms such as "hanging dong" in an attempt to entice them to attend.
+My only preparation for the nudity is a strict diet and maniacal workout program.
 Because who would know about vainglorious pursuits more than a man who built an entire website to write about himself.